-1.6 Privacy Safeguard 1 applies to data holders, designated gateways and accredited data recipients.
+1.6 Privacy Safeguard 1 applies to data holders, designated gateways and accredited persons who are or who may become accredited data recipients of CDR data.

-Note: Currently, there are no designated gateways in the CDR regime responsible for facilitating the transfer of information between data holders and accredited persons (see Chapter B (Key concepts) for the meaning of designated gateway).
+Note: There are no designated gateways in the banking sector.
+See Chapter B (Key concepts) for the meaning of designated gateway.

-How Privacy Safeguard 1 interacts with the Privacy Act and APP 1
+How Privacy Safeguard 1 interacts with the Privacy Act

-- 1.7 It is important to understand how Privacy Safeguard 1 interacts with the Privacy Act 1988 (the Privacy Act) and Australian Privacy Principle (APP) 1.1 - 1.8 APP 1 requires APP entities to manage personal information in an open and transparent way (see Chapter 1: APP 1 Open and transparent management of personal information of the APP Guidelines).
+- 1.7 It is important to understand how Privacy Safeguard 1 interacts with the Privacy Act 1988 (the Privacy Act) and Australian Privacy Principle (APP) 1. - 1.8 APP 1 requires APP entities to manage personal information in an open and transparent way (see Chapter 1: APP 1 Open and transparent management of personal information of the APP Guidelines).